What are Integrative Negotiations and Its Characteristics

 Characteristics of Integrative Negotiations

 Integrative negotiation is a process in which the negotiating parties jointly work towards goals that are not mutually exclusive so that one party does not necessarily gain at the expense of the other.
-The approach of the parties is to work together to find out ways to utilize the resources in a best possible manner for the benefit of both parties.
-They engage in problem solving jointly to arrive at a mutual agreement that maximizes benefit to each party.
+The approach of the parties is to work together to find out ways to utilize the resources in the best possible manner for the benefit of both parties.
+They engage in problem-solving jointly to arrive at a mutual agreement that maximizes the benefit to each party.